samiux/samiux.github.io/casaos_pi-hole_unbound.md

 ## Remarks

-If browser is using secure DNS, such as Microsoft Edge, make to to disable it or enable DNSSEC in Pi-Hole.
+If browser is using secure DNS, such as Microsoft Edge, make sure to disable it or enable ```DNSSEC``` in Pi-Hole.

 ## Reference